abenally0628/abenally0628.github.io/bio.md

+#Where I Am From

-I am Native American of the Navajo tribe, originally from Arizona.
+I am Native American of the Navajo tribe, originally from the Navajo Reservation in Arizona.
 This is a picture of Navajo Mountain, located near my grandparent's home in Kaibeto, AZ where I am from.

 ![Navajo Mountain](navajomt.jpeg)